Zero-shot Class Unlearning via Layer-wise Relevance Analysis and Neuronal Path Perturbation: Introduction

-So far, class unlearning is particularly important and requires more research because it tackles the challenge of removing knowledge from entire categories of data, which is crucial for mitigating risks such as data misuse and unintended bias.
 Class unlearning methods have been applied to a wide range of AI tasks.
 For example, Chen et al.~\cite{chen2023boundary} achieved unlearning in image classification models by manipulating the model's decision space.
 Ma et al.~\cite{ma2022learn} implemented unlearning using neuron masks derived from gradients.
-Furthermore, Sun et al.~\cite{sun2023generative} employed unlearning methods to make StyleGAN forget specific knowledge classes.
+Furthermore, Sun et al.~\cite{sun2023generativeadversarialnetworksunlearning} employed unlearning methods to make StyleGAN forget specific knowledge classes.
 Additionally, Chen et al.~\cite{chen2022graph} proposed an unlearning framework for Graph Neural Networks (GNNs).
 These examples illustrate that class unlearning goes beyond simply removing individual samples—it ensures that entire problematic or sensitive data categories can be eliminated, which is essential for building fair and privacy-preserving AI systems.

-Class unlearning can be approached using data reorganization and model manipulation~\cite{10.1145/3603620}.
-However, both methods face a critical problem in balancing effective unlearning with maintaining model utility.
-The instability of the unlearning process presents challenges in two primary forms: over-unlearning and under-unlearning.
-Over-unlearning occurs when excessive data is removed, diminishing the model's utility.
-At the same time, under-unlearning happens when insufficient data is erased, preserving the model's usefulness but failing to achieve the unlearning objective.

 As we explore the common issue of class unlearning in neural networks, a fundamental question arises: Can we achieve knowledge unlearning without compromising model utility?
 Delving into the challenges associated with balancing unlearning and model utility reveals three specific challenges: